protocol/research-website/content/tutorials/mir/2-writing-low-level-code/index.md

 ---
-title: "Ping-Pong: Writing low-level code a distributed protocol using Mir"
+title: "Ping-Pong: Writing low-level code for a distributed protocol"

 publishDate: 2020-10-30